-- Instructing general education and special education students in special areas as assigned; - Create a culture of learning and promote and recognize efforts and progress; - Provide guidance and support for students to develop a plan for a post-graduation college and/or career pathway; - Build professional relationships with students to engage them and sustain their efforts to complete the program; - Developing goals/objectives and utilize evidenced-based methods designed to meet individual student's instructional needs; - Counseling students in dealing with a variety of issues for the purpose of improving academic performance and preparing for a college and career pathway; - Utilize instructional technologies such as blended learning as appropriate to deliver instruction; - Administering educational assessment instruments for program purposes; - Maintaining student files, records, etc. for the purpose of documenting activities and/or providing reliable information; - Onboarding new students for the purpose of enrolling and orienting them; - Supervising the classroom for the purpose of maintaining order, promoting academic engagement, and building a collaborative, goal-oriented culture; - Maintaining effective relationships with partners, including probation department employees, community-based agencies, educational partners and social service agencies; - Access community and program resources to support the student's goals; - Provide individualized instruction for up to 38 students; - · Utilize innovative educational strategies
+- Instructing general education and special education students, particularly Opportunity Youth in special areas; - Create a culture of learning and promote and recognize efforts and progress; - Provide guidance and support for students to develop a plan for a post-graduation college and/or career pathway; - Build professional relationships with students to engage them and sustain their efforts to complete the program; - Developing goals/objectives and utilize evidenced-based methods designed to meet individual student's instructional needs; - Counseling students in dealing with a variety of issues for the purpose of improving academic performance and preparing for a college and career pathway; - Utilize instructional technologies such as blended learning as appropriate to deliver instruction; - Administering educational assessment instruments for program purposes; - Maintaining student files, records, etc. for the purpose of documenting activities and/or providing reliable information; - Onboarding new students for the purpose of enrolling and orienting them; - Supervising the classroom for the purpose of maintaining order, promoting academic engagement, and building a collaborative, goal-oriented culture; - Maintaining effective relationships with partners, including probation department employees, community-based agencies, educational partners and social service agencies; - Access community and program resources to support the student's goals; - Provide individualized instruction for up to 38 students; - Utilize innovative educational strategies student testing, evaluation methods and techniques; appropriate curriculum and instructional materials for assigned subject area; leadership and teamwork; communication skills; technology related to assignment; familiarity with the California Common Core State Standards and instructing 21st Century skills.